Why file an appeal?

 How do I file an appeal?

-You don’t need a lawyer to file the appeal forms.
+You do not need a lawyer to file the appeal forms.
 You can do it yourself simply by filling out the Court’s Notice of Appeal Form.
 You can use this classroom to learn how to file an appeal.
-Remember, there’s a $50 fee to file your appeal, but you can ask the Court to waive the fee by filing a Declaration of Financial Hardship Form.
-You may also ask for help with getting these forms from The Veterans Consortium Helpline, by contacting them at 855-446-9678 or email@example.com.
+Remember, there is a $50 fee to file your appeal, but you can ask the Court to waive the fee by filing a Declaration of Financial Hardship Form.
+You may also ask for help with getting these forms from The Veterans Consortium Helpline, by contacting them at 855-446-9678 or firstname.lastname@example.org.

 Remember, don't delay!
 You only have 120 days from the mailing date of your BVA decision to file an appeal.
 You won’t get an extension.*